-A program of core drilling at the Hurricane Zone on the Larocque East property is currently planned for the Winter 2021 drilling season.
-The program will focus on expansion of the higher-grade mineralization at the western end of the Hurricane zone.
-The scope and timing of the program has yet to be determined, as these may be impacted by the COVID-19 pandemic.
+A program of core drilling at the Hurricane Zone on the Larocque East property was planned for the winter 2021 drilling season, however, due to concerns over COVID-19, the Company has decided to postpone the program at this time.
+The program was focused on expansion of the higher-grade mineralization at the western end of the Hurricane zone.
+The Company is revisiting the plans including the potential to expand its summer program.
+The scope and timing of that revised plan has not yet been finalized, but will take into consideration any restrictions related to the COVID-19 pandemic at that time.